-• The need for a timely and confidential response: Reports of safeguarding concerns often contain extremely sensitive information.
+• The need for a timely and confidential response: Reports of harassment and abuse often contain extremely sensitive information.
 Often, people are reluctant to officially make reports, and therefore it is very important that reports are followed up in a timely and appropriate manner.

-The event should regard an alleged safeguarding incident or abuse as confidential, and personal information (including in particular name, date of birth, address, identification numbers) should not be disclosed, except:
+The event should regard an alleged incident of harassment and abuse as confidential, and personal information (including in particular name, date of birth, address, identification numbers) should not be disclosed, except:

-- if the concern relates to a child and not sharing the information places the child at further risk, or prevents appropriate support being implemented to prevent further harm occurring - if the concerned person gives his/her prior consent this is particularly relevant in relation to adults - if they pose a significant risk to themselves, someone else, or if a child is implicated in the concern - in the prevention or detection of a crime. - That the reporting process should follow applicable law, including, for example, any applicable data protection laws which may apply and include reference to those laws. - A clear link to whistle-blowing and disciplinary policies.
+- if the concerned person gives his/her prior consent - if disclosure is necessary to protect someone from harm - if a potential criminal act comes to the attention of the organisation - That the reporting process should follow applicable law, including, for example, any applicable data protection laws which may apply and include reference to those laws. - A clear link to whistle-blowing and disciplinary policies.